 - Confidence is the probability that the B product will appear when the A product also will be present.
-In our case it is likely that the customer will buy ketchup when he buys frozen pizza.
+In our case, it is likely that the customer will buy ketchup when they buy a pizza.

 - Lift informs the impact of the sale of the product A on sale of the product B. If the lift of value is 1, then we say that the products do not affect each other, if it is less than 1, we consider the products to be antagonistic, and if is greater than 1 the products are complementary

 Let’s take another example in which we highlight support and confidence.
 Suppose that the sales report in a supermarket shows that last Thursday, of 1,000 customers, 200 bought loaves of bread, and from those who bought loaves of bread, 50 bought butter as well.
-Here we see a rule that if someone buys bread, also buys butter, which support is 5% (50/1000), and the confidence is 25% (50/200).
+In this case, you can see a rule that if someone buys bread, they also buy butter, with support of 5% (50/1000) and confidence of 25% (50/200).

 The most common use of association analysis is finding products which are complementary to each other and are therefore commonly consumed together.
-It positively affects sales – knowing that the customer buys product A, you can show him products B, C and D, which are usually purchased together with A. The online bookstore Amazon can be used as an example here, where while we search a particular title, we also get a list of books with similar themes.
-These include items that other customers bought together with the title (or viewed before making a purchase) and those that are recommended by other customers.
-But for the purpose of market basket analysis in e-commerce you can use also other types of association rules:
+It positively affects sales – knowing that the customer buys product A, you can show him products B, C and D, which are usually purchased together with A. For the purpose of market basket analysis in e-commerce you can use also other types of association rules:

-- Negative association rules discover links between the products present in the basket and those which are not.
-On this basis, you can find significant customer buying behavior like that when someone buys Coca-Cola but not Pepsi, or if someone buys juice he will not buy bottled water.
+- Negative association rules discover links between the products added and not added to the basket together.
+On this basis, you can find significant customer buying behavior like favorite brands (buying Coca-Cola but not Pepsi) or product type preferences (if someone buys juice, they will not buy bottled water).
 Negative rules are equally useful in the preparation of an online store offer as positive rules (presenting products sold together), because it lets you dynamically modify the appearance of the page so that the customers do not see the content they do not want to buy.